 World Tree is a group of committed people who are using their money to make a difference in the world.
 Climate change, soil degradation and deforestation are issues that will affect us all.
 Their investors are putting their money into action to create change while generating a return.
 Every year World Tree takes in a new season of investors.
-Their new offering just opened, and to celebrate it is available in June for their lowest share price of 0.90c.

 World Tree’s programs are based on the fastest growing tree in the world: the Empress Splendor.
 When you invest in the Empress, you are investing in plantations of eco-timber across North and Central America.
 You are supporting farmers, protecting our forests and get to share in the dividends from the sale of lumber.

 Long-term profit potential is projected to be high, as the United Nations predicts that demand for timber will double by 2050.
 With the majority of trees taking 20 to 50 years to reach maturity, eco-timber is a way to keep up the demand for timber without sacrificing our forests.

 For every $2500 invested in the company, World Tree will plant 1 acre of Empress Splendor trees.
 Investors receive “COP 2018” shares in the company, which entitles them to 50% share of the profits upon harvest of those trees in ten years.

 1 acre of Empress Splendor trees is enough to offset your carbon footprint for life.

 We need trees.
 We need them to clean our air, absorb carbon, produce oxygen and to provide lumber to build with.
 The only problem is that trees take a long time to grow.
 World Tree provides a way to plant trees, rapidly grow lumber, reduce our carbon footprint and generate revenue in the process.